wentianli/MRI_RL/README.md

 }
 ```

-Parts of the code are borrowed from other repos, including [pixelRL](https://github.com/rfuruta/pixelRL) (for a2c algorithm, [DAGAN](https://github.com/nebulaV/DAGAN/) (for MRI and MICCAI dataset), [fastMRI](https://github.com/facebookresearch/fastMRI) (for unet and fastMRI dataset), and some others.
+Parts of the code are borrowed from other repos, including [pixelRL](https://github.com/rfuruta/pixelRL) (for a2c algorithm), [DAGAN](https://github.com/nebulaV/DAGAN/) (for MICCAI and MRI dataset), [fastMRI](https://github.com/facebookresearch/fastMRI) (for fastMRI dataset and unet), and some others.

 ## Environment

 I used Python 3.6.1, Pytorch 0.3.1.post2, torchvision 0.2.0, numpy 1.14.2, and tensorboardX 1.7.
 The code usually works fine on my machine with two GeForce GTX 1080,
 but some weird bugs appeared occasionally (ValueError from numpy and segmentation fault from running Unet).